 -

 Compare with Known Objects: To better visualize the size of a Great White Shark, compare its length and height to familiar objects.
-For example, a 20-foot shark is about the same length as a small car, and its height could be comparable to that of a large refrigerator.
+Here's one way to look at it: a 20-foot shark is about the same length as a small car, and its height could be comparable to that of a large refrigerator.

 -